RCdiy/OpenTX-Taranis-Manual/software-overview.md

-# Software overview
+# OpenTX Firmware

-The following sections cover the Taranis operational menus.
+The following sections cover the OpenTX operational menus.

-You may want to start charging your battery so you can put what you learn in these sections immediately to practice!
+To get the OpenTX firmware please read the Companion section.